ravikumarrajasimhan/funretro/README.md

 2. Install [Node.js](https://nodejs.org/en/)
 3. Run ```npm install``` (inside the project folder)
 4. Run ```gulp```
 5. Funretrospectives is using [Firebase](www.firebase.com).
 First create an account at firebase.
-Then create an test app
+Then create a test app
-6. After creating the app on Firebase you can save the new url (ex: https://funretrotest.firebaseio.com/) and replace the variable ```firebaseUrl``` inside ```js/firebaseService.js```
+6. After creating the app you can save the new url (ex: https://funretrotest.firebaseio.com/) and replace the variable ```firebaseUrl``` inside ```js/firebaseService.js```
 7. Now you can open the app on [http://localhost:4000/](http://localhost:4000/) and start creating your boards.
 You will notice that the app has this architecture on firebase:

 ![Fun retrospectives architecture](https://i.imgur.com/etYgDia.png)

 ## How to colaborate to the project
 1. All things being developed are managed on github issues.
-We are currently using labels for Bug and Priority.
+We are currently using labels for [Bug](https://github.com/funretro/distributed/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and [Priority](https://github.com/funretro/distributed/issues?q=is%3Aissue+is%3Aopen+label%3Apriority).
 Please fell free to get any one of those two.
 Create as many pull requests you want.
+2. We also have user recommendations for new features and voting happening at [Uservoice](https://funretrospectives.uservoice.com/forums/269818-general)

 ## Running the application